CODE-at-TACC/summer-2016/robotics/programming/LOOP.md

 ** TODO: YouTube demonstration **

-In Build, search for the ```codetacc-robotics``` library, then click "Use This Example."
-This makes a copy of the example for you that you may modify and flash to your robot.
+We're going to start modifying your firmware.
 In your code, you will find a section called ```loop``` that is bounded by curly braces:

 ```c
 void loop() {